amit-kumarh/amit-kumarh.github.io/content/projects/wordle_solver/index.md

 ## The Results

-My solver was able to correctly guess the word in an average of 4.12 tries, and only failed to guess the word within Wordle's six-guess threshold one time.
+My solver was able to correctly guess the word in an average of 4.12 tries, and only failed to guess the word within Wordle's six-guess threshold one time (that word was "ferry", and it took 7 guesses).
 The full results can be seen in the graph below.

 {{<img src="images/graph.png" sizes="(min-width: 35em) 700px, 100vw" >}}